potebishesh/utappointments/README.md

 Download/Clone the repository.
 In the main folder, open “index.html” with a web browser (Eg.Google Chrome).

 ### Documentation:
 https://docs.google.com/document/d/1olBxjYKcjPXCY4DLDj05zYgYOF5RVmVbUcX-wEYVFaM/edit

-### Packages Used:
+### Dependencies:
 cors: allows API calls from front end to backend
 dotenv: place to store configs for our database like passwords, good practice for security reasons
 express: a robust framework for creating web and mobile apps
 mysql: lets us interface with mySQL server and make queries
 nodemon: updates the server so don't have to restart script all the time, it'll watch for us
+bcrypt: lets us hash passwords

+### Application Structure:
+app.js: Entry point to our application.
+public: Folder containing our html/css/images
+js:     Folder containing scripts for our html pages

 ### How to Use Nodemon:
 Change to be in server directory and use the command in terminal 'nodemon app'.